-The Business School 4+1 Option offers current Campbell students the opportunity to earn an undergraduate and graduate degree in only five years, saving one year of time and tuition.
+The Business School 4+1 MBA Program offers current Campbell University main campus undergraduate students the opportunity to pursue an undergraduate and graduate degree simultaneously, earning two degrees in only five years, saving one year of time and tuition.

-For more information on these programs please contact Sara Leak, Assistant Director of Graduate Programs, at firstname.lastname@example.org.
+For more information on the 4+1 MBA Program please contact Sara Leak, Assistant Director of Graduate Programs, at firstname.lastname@example.org.